ajcasado/ardvga/README.md

 The flash bit of the ZX attribute byte format is not used, instead i use one bright bit for paper and other bright bit for ink.

-A 6 resistor DAC is used to recreate the 1bit per channel RGB+BRIGHT color pallete of the ZX.(in the Harlequin clone transistors are used for a more ZX-accurate output of 15 colors).
+A 6 resistor DAC is used to recreate the 1bit per channel RGB+BRIGHT color pallette of the ZX.(in the Harlequin clone transistors are used for a more ZX-accurate output of 15 colors).

 Other modes can easily be achieved (8x4, 8x2 and 8x1 attribute modes).